schmettow/New_Stats/docs/Classic_linear_models.md

-## Doing the rollercoaster: polynomial regression models {#PRM}
+## Doing the rollercoaster: polynomial regression models {#prm}

 In the preceding four sections, we used linear models to render processes that are not linear, but curved.
 These non-linear processes fell into two classes: dull diminishing return curves for learning curve OFMs or saturation effects and the more sudden peaks of amplification.
 But, what can we do when a process follows more complex curves, with more ups-and downs?
 In the following I will introduce polynomial regression models, which still can be formulated as linear models, but can take a wide variety of shapes.

 Robots build our cars and sometimes drive them.
 They mow the lawn and may soon also deliver parcels to far-off regions.
 Prophecy is that robots will also enter social domains, such as care for children and the elderly.
 One can assume that in social settings emotional acceptance plays a significant role for technology adoption.
 Next to  our voices, our faces and mimic expressions are the main source of interpersonal messaging.
 Since the dawn of the very idea of robots, anthropomorphic designs have been dominant.
 Researchers and designers all around the globe are currently pushing the limits of human-likeness of robots.
 One could assume that emotional response improves with every small step towards perfection.
-Unfortunately, this is not the case.
-[Mori] discovered a bizarre non-linearity in human response: people's emotional response is proportional t  human-likeness, but only at the lower end.
+Unfortunately, this is not the case. [%Mori] discovered a bizarre non-linearity in human response: people's emotional response is proportional t  human-likeness, but only at the lower end.
 A <!-- #77 --> robot design with cartoon style facial features will always beat a robot vacuum cleaner.
 But, an almost anatomically correct robot face may provoke a very negative emotional response, which is called the *uncanny valley*.

 ```r